-During the year the Board comprised the Chairman, who acts in an executive capacity, one further executive director and four non-executive directors.
+During the year the Board comprised the Chairman, who acts in an executive capacity, one further executive director and three non-executive directors.
 The names of the directors together with their biographical details are set out on pages 36 and 37.
-The directors are all members of the Freshwater family with the exception of Mr D Davis who, due to his length of service, is not considered to be independent.
-Given the Freshwater family are the shareholders of the Company, the Board reflects this.
+The directors are all members of the Freshwater family as, with the exception of 763 B shares, all shares are controlled by or held in trusts on behalf of members of the Freshwater family.